-A diversified portfolio combines a mix of various types of investment.
-These include different kinds of asset types and investment vehicles that provide exposure to different themes and geographic areas and thereby limit the amount of exposure to any particular risk or asset.
+A diversified portfolio combines various types of investment.
+These include different asset types and investment vehicles that provide exposure to different themes and geographic areas and thereby limit the amount of exposure to any particular risk or asset.
 The idea behind holding a diverse portfolio is that by investing in a variety of different assets over time, some will bring returns.
 If your portfolio consists mainly of one asset or security and its value plunges, you could stand to lose a lot more than if you were holding a few different securities.

 The concept of diversification is to limit risk in a portfolio.
 In an optimum situation, negative losses of one asset in the portfolio should be balanced by the positive performance of another asset in the same portfolio.
 There are several different theories on how to create the perfect diversified portfolio and it will depend on the assets you are interested in.

 In simple terms, diversification is a smart move because each asset can react differently to the same event.

 The question that remains is what a diversified portfolio looks like.
 There are several schools of thought on what constitutes a properly diversified portfolio.
 For example, some say that it should contain cash, bonds, stocks, mutual funds, and exchange-traded funds.
 Others say just bonds, cash, and stocks.
 Some like to include commodities such as precious metals, property, and oil.